 Ahold Delhaize receives various types of vendor allowances.
 The most common allowances vendors offer are (i) volume allowances, which are off-invoice or amounts billed back to vendors based on the quantity of products sold to customers or purchased from the vendor and (ii) promotional allowances, which relate to cooperative advertising and market development efforts.
-Volume allowances are recognized as a reduction of the cost of the related products as they are sold.
-Promotional allowances are recognized as a reduction of the cost of the related products when the Company has performed the activities specified in the contract with the vendor.
+Volume allowances are recognized as a reduction of the cost of the related products when the Company has performed the activities specified in the contract with the vendor.
 If the contract does not specify any performance criteria, the allowance is recognized over the term of the contract.